All Episodes

 And I have talked with a lot of people in this field.

-A lot of people that are considered highly controversial as well as some of the more established heresy types.
+A lot of people that are considered highly controversial, as well as some of the more established hair seat types.

-And one of the most interesting things that I have learned in the three years is talking with a lot of these people and getting to know them at a reasonable level and understand somebody better.
+And one of the most interesting things that I have learned in the three years in talking with a lot of these people and getting to know them at a reasonable level and understand some of their background is that the level of misunderstanding that exists in this field between members of the field, in other words, this person thinks that of somebody else, thinks that happened, and he did this, and he did that, and he said this, is unbelievable.

-In other words, 19% of most of the acrimony that goes on in most of these attacks occurs On the basis of sheer misunderstanding.
+In other words, 19% of most of the acrimony that goes on and most of the attacks occurs on the basis of sheer misunderstanding.

-It may be 10% of it is actually grounded in some sort of fundamental fact to be established and to create a basis for a beef.
+And maybe 10% of it is actually grounded in some sort of fundamental fact that we establish and create a basis for a beef.

 The rest is nothing more than misunderstanding.

-It's like a giant rumor machine and people acting on it without circumspection.
+It's like a giant rumor machine and people acting on it without circumscription.

-And it's extremely troubling to me because the fact is, is that When you add all of that homony, and attacks and personal stuff, on top of the pressure that this field generates, and let me tell you, it generates a lot of pressure.
+And it's extremely troubling to me because the fact is, is that when you add all of that patrimony and attacks and personal stuff, on top of the pressure that this field generates, and let me tell you, it generates a lot of pressure.

-And I've got people that are in the middle of divorces.
+And I've met people that I work with that are in the middle of divorces.

-I've got people that are having heart attacks.
+I've met people that are having heart attacks.

-And a lot of this is self-inflicted in the field.
+And a lot of this is self-inflicted within the field.

 And it's just got to stop.

-Tens of millions of people in this country that are watching these videos published by TLC and NGC and are getting informed on the subject, hundreds and hundreds of hours, have started to come to understand that, my God, something is going on here and it's going to affect us.
+People in this country, tens of millions of people in this country that are watching these videos of published TLC and NGC, and are getting informed to the subject hundreds and hundreds of hours, are starting to come to understand that, by God, something is going on here, and it's going to affect us.

 It's going to affect us in a powerful way.

-If these people step forward collectively and say to this field, would you please grow up and would you stop this nonsense?
+If these people would step forward collectively and say to this field, would you please grow up and would you just stop this nonsense?

-You are the people of the knowledge and the research.
+You are the people that have done the research.

 We need you to represent us.